Mont Saint Michel - Normandy, France

 Mont Saint Michel is located in Normandy, one of the most beautiful regions in France, in the bay where the mainland embraces the Atlantic.

-We took the tour bus to get there, and once we came, the bus driver parked the bus in the parking lot and we continued on foot.
-The important thing to know is that if you are coming by car or any other transport, you will be required to leave your vehicle in a parking lot situated 1.5 km (0.9 mi) away from the abbey (you can’t go directly to the abbey!).
+The important thing to know is that if you are coming by car or any other transport, you will be required to leave your vehicle in a parking lot situated 1.5 km away from the abbey (you can’t go directly to the abbey!).

 From the parking, you need to walk 10 minutes to the shuttle bus station and wait for the shuttle bus to take you to the abbey.
 Shuttle bus service is for FREE and you don’t have to pay for it.